Nurse sitting with patient going over paperwork

 Learn More

-Page reviewed by Dr. Benzi M. Kluger, Movement Disorders Neurologist at University of Rochester Medical Center, a Parkinson's Foundation Center of Excellence.
+Page reviewed by Dr. Benzi M. Kluger, Movement Disorders Neurologist at the University of Rochester Medical Center, a Parkinson's Foundation Center of Excellence.

 Back to Top